[responsivevoice_button voice=”UK English Male” buttontext=”Listen to Post”]

 Sounds good so far, so what’s the issue?

 When used in conjunction with a supplemental oxidizer such as Ozone or UV, sodium bromide has the potential to become problematic.
 When water containing bromide ions (Br-) is ozonated, hypobromite ions (OBr-) are formed and become hypobromous acid (HOBr) at the usual aquatic venue pH (7.2 – 7.8).
-Hypobromous acid, as hypochlorous acid (HOCl) is to Chlorine, is the killing form of Bromine.
-In the ozonation process, bromate will form due to oxidation of hypobromite ions by ozone.
+Hypobromous acid, as hypochlorous acid (HOCl), is to Chlorine, is the killing form of Bromine.
+In the ozonation process, bromate will form due to the oxidation of hypobromite ions by ozone.
 Bromate is hazardous when ingested and is regulated as a disinfection by-product in drinking water.